-For a detailed listing of all commands and their formats, consult the E-BAM PLUS 7500 document contained on the CD included with your sampler or contact the Met One Instruments service department.
-See section 1.2.
+For a detailed listing of all commands and their formats, consult the E-BAM PLUS 7500 document available from the Met One Instruments website: https://metone.com/support-documents/

 7.4.2 Computer Communication

 In the Computer Communication mode, character echo is suppressed.
 This means if you are issuing commands in this mode using a keyboard, you will not see what you are typing displayed on the screen.
 The command format includes a checksum to verify data integrity.